eftieell/intro_programming_2/src/chapters/classes1/class_variables.md

 Key differences between instance variables and class variables:

 * Each object has its own copy of every instance variable.
 But there is only one value stored for a class variable, shared by all objects.
-* Instance variables are most commonly created within the `__init__` method of a class.
+* Instance variables are most commonly created within the `__init__()` method of a class.
 On the other hand, class variables are created within the class, but *outside* of any method.
 * If an object makes changes to a class variable, that change is seen by every object (since the variable is shared).
+If an object makes changes to one of its instance variables, no other objects see a change to their own instance variables.
 * To access an instance variable, we say `object_name.instance_variable_name`.
 But to access a class variable, we say `ClassName.class_variable_name`.

 ### Use case 1 - defining constants that are shared program-wide